Natchez Police investigating Saturday shooting that injured two people - Mississippi's Best Community Newspaper

 Natchez Police investigating Saturday shooting that injured two people

-NATCHEZ — The Natchez Police Department is investigating a Saturday shooting that injured two people near Marathon gas station on Martin Luther King Jr. Street.
+NATCHEZ — The Natchez Police Department is investigating a Saturday shooting that injured two people.

-Natchez Police Chief Walter Armstrong said no arrests have been made in regard to the shooting as of Sunday morning.
+The shooting occurred at approximately 11 p.m.
+Saturday at Marathon gas station on the corner of Martin Luther King Jr. Street and Pilgrim Boulevard, Natchez Police Chief Walter Armstrong said.

 “Both victims were alert and talking,” he said, adding he did not believe their injuries were life-threatening.